orientechnologies/orientdb-docs/SQL-Query-Optimization.md

 > IMPORTANT: Only **tree-based** indexes (ie UNIQUE, NOTUNIQUE) can be used for partial match.
 Hash indexes (eg. UNIQUE_HASH_INDEX, NOTUNIQUE_HASH_INDEX) will be **ignored** for partial match.

-## Case G - Composite indexes - range queries
+## Case H - Composite indexes - range queries

 Tree-based indexes can be used to optimize both equality and range queries.
 The same applies to composite indexes, with the only limitation that the range condition has to be on the last property that is used for index search.
 Let's make it clear with an example: